wavelengthsf/ckpool-solo/README.md

 **Step 6:**

-Time to build
+Build

 `sudo ./autogen.sh; sudo ./configure; sudo make`

 **Step 7:**

-We will install ckpool so that we can call it from anywhere
+Install ckpool so that we can call it from anywhere

 `sudo make install`